 - Before and after meetings, facilitators may perform potential new member orientations.

 - During meetings, facilitators co-facilitate critiques and discussions to provide oversight for new facilitators, or as requested.

-- Outside of meetings, facilitators attend meetings on a monthly and no less than quarterly basis to discuss strategies for being effective as a facilitator.
+- Outside of meetings, facilitators attend facilitator training meetings once every 6 months to discuss the strategies for being an effective facilitator.

 2.2 With what educational philosophy should a facilitator approach the role?

 A facilitator serves those attending the critique or discussion, and takes responsibility for ensuring that the meeting is educational and enjoyable for everyone present.
 At times the facilitator will act as a teacher or as a guide, though should never present themselves as a high authority.

 2.3 Why become a facilitator?

 There are many good answers to this question.
 Here are a few:

 - You believe there should be alternatives for practicing creative art and studying in the humanities beyond what colleges and universities provide.

 - You want to build your resume or strengthen an application.

 2.4 How can I become a facilitator?

 In most cases, facilitators are drawn from active members of The People’s Colloquium.

 Here are the steps to becoming a facilitator:

 - The potential new facilitator should read and be familiar with this document.

 - Next, an administrator will arrange for the potential new facilitator to attend a facilitator training meeting.

 - Finally, the new facilitator will begin facilitating critiques and discussions.
 At first, the new facilitator may be shadowed by a more experienced facilitator who will serve as a co-facilitator.
 With time and experience, the new facilitator will take on the role singularly.

 2.5 What is the time commitment?

-Facilitators are expected to convene monthly, and no less than quarterly, for facilitator meetings.
+Facilitators are expected to convene once every 6 months for facilitator training meetings.
 These meetings last between 1-2 hours.
 Information about these meetings can be found below under section 3.5.

 A facilitator is expected to make a 1-year commitment to the facilitator role.
-This is necessary given the logistical considerations of training new facilitators, and because it provides stability to The People’s Colloquium as a whole.
+This is necessary given the logistical considerations of training new facilitators, and because it provides stability to The People’s Colloquium's offerings.

 2.6 How often will facilitators actually facilitate?